Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 ## Known Issues

-* The playbook is failing on CentOS 8
-* The playbook downloads several large files so you will experience some pauses while they transfer and you'll also see the message "FAILED - RETRYING: Check on war download async task (nnn retries left)." appearing many times as the WAR file downloads
+* The playbook downloads several large files so you will experience some pauses while they transfer and you'll also see the message "FAILED - RETRYING: Verifying if `<file>` finished downloading (nnn retries left)" appearing many times.
+Despite the wording this is **not** an error.
-* The Tomcat access log is enabled by default and will grow in size quite quickly
-* The playbook is not fully idempotent so may cause issues if you make changes and run many times
+* The playbook is not yet fully idempotent so may cause issues if you make changes and run many times

 ## Troubleshooting

-The best place to start if something is not working are the log files, these can be found in the following locations:
+The best place to start if something is not working are the log files, these can be found in the following locations on the target hosts:

 * Nginx
   * `/var/log/alfresco/nginx.alfresco.error.log`